FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/inter_view.md

 The default view can be changed and a view can be disabled.

-To modify the view configuration, copy the `views` key from the `C/config/default.config.json` file into the `custom/stwebclient.config.json` file, and edit the custom configuration file as described in <a href="../config_files" class="MCXref xref">Configuration files</a>.
+To modify the view configuration, copy the `views` key from the `C/config/default.config.json` file into the `custom/stwebclient.config.json` file, and edit the custom configuration file as described in [Configuration files](../config_files).

 The view configuration is located in the `views` key.